fpgaminer/joyquality/README.md

 With a solid, well built set of images and pairings in hand we have accomplished the most crucial part of JoyQuality's dataset.
 Now for the actual preference data!
 As established earlier, it wasn't critical that these be of the highest possible accuracy.
 The approach is rather _quantity_ over quality, since quantity helps make the model more robust and adaptable.

 Using a set of preferences I built by hand I was able to run a large scale experiment I called the "Model Agreement" experiment.
 This is where I run that small set of pairings through all of the public SOTA vision capable LLMs, using a well crafted prompt.
 I could then measure what percentage of the time those models agreed with my own preferences.
 In other words, this allowed me to assess systematically which of these LLMs was the strongest at this particular task.
 I tested various models from Qwen, OpenAI, Google, and Anthropic.
 GPT-5 mini (minimal or low thinking) was by far the best (better than the normal GPT-5).
 Which is nice, because it is extremely cheap.
 About $0.002 USD per call for this use.
-Meaning just $200 to build a dataset of 100k prefences.
+Meaning just $200 to build a dataset of 100k preferences.

 In addition to finding the best performing LLM, I also spent a good amount of time refining the prompt used.
-To assist in this process I did an AI assisted prompt refinement loop.
-This is where I ran the current prompt through Model Agreement to measure its performance, and then had an big LLM edit the prompt to try and improve the performance.
+To assist in this process I did an AI assisted prompt optimization loop.
+This is where I ran the current prompt through Model Agreement to measure its performance, and then had a big LLM edit the prompt to try and improve the performance.
 At each step of the loop the big LLM is given all previous prompts along with their performances, thus enabling it to "optimize" the prompt by experimenting and seeing what affects performance.
 (N.B.
 At each loop I changed the set of preferences used for Model Agreement to prevent reward hacking).
 Importantly every prompt includes instructions to output not only the preference, but the _reason_ for the preference.
-I could then include from of these "reasoning traces" along with the prompt's performance, enabling the big LLM to hopefully have deeper insight into exactly _where_ and _why_ the current prompt is failing.
+I could then include some of these "reasoning traces" along with the prompt's performance, enabling the big LLM to hopefully have deeper insight into exactly _where_ and _why_ the current prompt is failing.

 This prompt optimization process is very helpful when your runtime model is small (which, in this case, GPT-5 mini is).
 The bigger models like GPT-5 Thinking and Claude Sonnet 4.5 are much, much better at infering things about your instructions.
 So using them to expand upon a prompt and make it more detailed helps a lot in getting performance out of the smaller models.